-Trump supporters, protesters clash in Portland; 1 killed
+Trump Supporters, Protesters Clash in Portland; 1 Killed

 Portland has been the site of nightly protests for more than three months since the police killing of George Floyd in Minneapolis.
 Many of them end in vandalism and violence, and hundreds of demonstrators have been arrested by local and federal law enforcement since late May.

-The caravan had arrived downtown just as a protest planned for Saturday was getting underway.
+The caravan had arrived downtown just as a planned protest was getting underway.
 The chaotic scene came two days after Trump invoked Portland as a liberal city overrun with violence in a speech at the Republican National Convention as part of his “law and order” re-election campaign theme.
 The caravan marked the third Saturday in a row that Trump supporters have rallied in the city.

+On Sunday, Trump issued a flurry of tweets and retweets including several that blamed Portland Mayor Ted Wheeler for the death and one in which the president appeared to be encouraging his supporters to move into Portland.

+“GREAT PATRIOTS!”
+Trump wrote as he shared video of his supporters driving into Portland to confront the protesters.

 The pro-Trump rally’s organizer, who recently coordinated a similar caravan in Boise, Idaho, said in a video posted on Twitter Saturday afternoon that attendees should only carry concealed weapons and the route was being kept secret for safety reasons.